-Key audit matter How our audit addressed the matter

-Valuation and existence of investments We refer to note 2 in the financial statements.

-The total value of the company's investments consists of the following assets:

-- shares and other non-fixed interest securities of €31 million; - bonds and other fixed-interest securities of €114 million.

-The valuation is based on the accounting principles for valuation and determination of result as disclosed in the accounting principles in the notes to the balance sheet of the financial statements.
+Key audit matter How our audit addressed the matter Valuation and existence of investments We tested the existence of the Company's investments We refer to note 2 in the financial statements. by performing a full reconciliation with the confirmation of the investments in custody as obtained The total value of the company's investments consists of the following assets: from the custodian. • shares and other non-fixed interest securities We determined the valuation of all investments as at (€44 million); 31 December 2020 by an integral reconciliation to the bonds and other fixed-interest securities (€253 million). prices from external data vendors.
+We have not noted any material differences.
 The investments are valued at fair value or amortised costs.
-The investments held by the Company are mainly publicly traded investments.
+Furthermore, we determined that the disclosures regarding the investments as included in the financial statements of the Company are adequate.
+The investments held by the company are publicly otatomonio or the company are adequate. traded investments.
 Therefore, no estimates are made.

-The investments are material to the financial statements, as the investments account for 96% of the assets.
-We identified the valuation and existence of the investments as a key audit matter because of the significant audit time spent on the investments, due to the size of the investments in the financial statements and their importance to the stakeholders.
+The investments are material to the financial statements, as the investments account for 97% of the assets.
+We identified the valuation and existence of the

+Report on the other information included in the annual report investments as a key audit matter because of the significant audit time spent on the investments, which is due to their size in the financial statements.